shreezan123/DataScienceAPIandVisualize/README.md

-# Group Project  - *Getting Data from API, Analyzing and Visualizing Data*
+# *Getting Data from API, Analyzing and Visualizing Data*

 ## Part 1: Making an API GET Request and saving to a csv file